amaraauguste/BC-CISC-7900-SPRING-2025/color_palette_extractor/README.md

 - The original image is saved in `uploads/`.
 - The generated color palette image appears in `palettes/`.
 - Hex codes of the extracted colors are displayed on the page.

 ---

+## Note on Folder Creation

+The application automatically creates the `uploads/` and `palettes/` directories if they do not already exist when you run `app.py`.
+This means you do not need to manually create these folders before starting the app.

+---